This article is for users who will be paying their employees in advance at the end of the financial year.

 - This article is only applicable to customers that pay in advance on a weekly or fortnightly pay cycle only.

 - This article is not applicable if you pay employees in arrears or during the same calendar month as the pay period end (PPE) date in Wagemaster.

-Taking an example from the current year, as per screenshots below, week ending on Sunday 4th July/fortnight ending on Sunday 4th July/week ending on Thursday/Friday/Saturday/fortnight ending on Thursday/Friday/Saturday paid in advance in June 2021.
+Taking an example from the current year, as per screenshots below, week ending on 1st, 2nd or 3rd July or fortnight ending on 1st, 2nd or 3rd July paid in advance in June 2022.

 Wagemaster allows users to set their financial year-end date past 30 June which then allows pays with a July PPE date to be included in the current financial year’s reporting.
 You will need to adjust the taxation year-end dates.

 - Click on Configuration > Period End > Edit.

 - Change the end date to when your pay period paid in advance ends.
 Please consider carefully the date you are selecting.
 The system will not allow you to change the year-end boundaries date a second time for the same financial year.

 - By changing the End Date to 03/07/2022 any pays with a PPE date up to and including this date will be included in the current 2021/2022 financial year.

 The above actions are not required if the payment date and the pay period end (PPE) date fall in the same financial year (i.e. both are in June or both are in July).